-When the weather warms up we will meet again at Number 18, Collingwood Children’s Farm, St Helier St Abbotsford also on Mondays.
+When the weather warms up later in the year we’ll return to Number 18, Collingwood Children’s Farm, St Helier St Abbotsford for our monthly Monday night meetings.
 This is the old farm house near the front gate of the Collingwood Children’s Farm.
 Details will be posted here.

 If you’re a member, the agenda and minutes will be on the Members’ page.
 If you’re not a member yet, please come along and say hello.
 If you’d like more info about the branch, send us an email to CollingwoodCWA@gmail.com.

 Bonfire Cupcakes and Chocolate Fire Crackles

 It’s nearly time again for the Winter Solstice Bonfire at the Collingwood Children’s Farm.

 We’ll have hundreds of freshly-made bonfire cupcakes and chocolate fire crackles to sell for charity.
 It’s a magical night.
 See you there…

 As part of Refugee Week, these funds will be going towards refugee support services.

 Hear what we need to do urgently to protect a resilient and sustainable Melbourne foodbowl for both farmers and consumers.

 A new report outlines a vision and roadmap for preserving Melbourne’s foodbowl for current and future generations as a fundamental building block in a healthy, resilient, sustainable and fair food system.

 We are delighted that one of the authors – Rachel Carey will attend our July 29 meeting (at the Collingwood Library) to talk to us about the crisis facing our foodbowls and what must be done to protect agricultural land as it comes under increasing pressures.